architdutt/architdutt/README.md

 ## I'm a Developer, and Football freak!!

 - ⚛️ I’m currently learning lot of Frontend technologies
-- 🥅 2020 Goals: Learning new technologies and Contribute more to Open Source projects
 - ⚡ Fun fact: I love to travel and play games

 ### Connect with me: